Don’t worry, you’ll be able to change this later, and it currently isn’t shown anywhere. It’s just a way to let you have multiple teams if you want.

 Each ‘Turn’ represents some time increment - could be a minute, hour, day, whatever you want.
 Build, crafting, and production times are measured in this increment, and time only moves ahead one increment when the player explicitly triggers ‘End Turn’

-This depends on the kind of game you want to build.
+This is where you’ll probably spend most of your time: defining game components and the workflows players can execute to interact with them.
+Which components you define depends on the kind of game you want to build.
 Click ‘Add Component’ to see a list of all supported component types.

 Some key components you might start with: